adi-paul-22/live-host/README.md

 - Receives and processes live camera feeds.
 - Extracts metadata, including location and status, for each camera.
 - Interfaces for camera registration, authentication, and health monitoring.
-- Integration with AI models for object and facial detection.
+- Integration with ML models for object and facial detection.
+- Handles feed to be directly captured and stored into the cloud.
+- Handles fetching locations from remote devices.

 ### Camera Metadata

 - Maintains a comprehensive database for each camera.